zheng129/programming-languages/lecture-1.2.md

 ### Models of computation.

-Let's pretend we were researchers a hundred years ago.
+Before presenting our first model of computation in the standard mathematical style, let us pretend we we were researchers a hundred years ago.

 How would you approach the question
 	"What is computation?"